 - Decrease in exposure to radiation as compared to typical X-rays

 Our surgeons may use 3D imaging to create custom surgical guides for implant placement, to assess the position of impacted wisdom teeth, map out the new position of the jaw before orthognathic surgery, and much more!
 At the end of the day, taking the guesswork out of surgery allows our team to provide a safer treatment experience and execute the surgery with greater precision.

-When visiting our office, Drs.
-Lewis and Lloyd may recommend 3D imaging at your initial consultation appointment.
-At our practice, you can be confident that we are using the most reliable technology available for your procedure.
-To learn more about our 3D imaging tools, contact one of our offices in Monterey, CA, or Salinas, CA. One of our friendly team members will be happy to help you.
+When visiting our office, Dr. Lewis, Dr. Lloyd, or Dr. LaMothe may recommend 3D imaging at your consultation appointment.
+You can feel confident knowing we are using the most reliable technology available and always put your health and safety first.
+To learn more about our 3D imaging tools or to schedule an appointment, contact our office in Monterey, Salinas, or Santa Cruz, CA.